hiyaryan/web-developer-bootcamp/00-yelpcamp/README.md

     - Querying all reviews by `_id` `$in` the deleted campground to remove using `deleteMany`.

 ## Section 49: Restructuring & Flash
+This section adds some restructuring to the project and incorporates flash.
+This includes,
+- Restructuring the routes from `app.js` into their own files in a `routes` directory
+  - Breaking out the `/campgrounds` routes and moving its corresponding validation middleware, `validateCampgrounds`, into a `campgrounds.js` file
+  - Breaking out the `/reviews` routes and moving its corresponding validation middleware, `validateReviews`, into a `reviews.js` file
+  - Using `"/campgrounds"` and `"/campgrounds/:id/reviews"` in `app.js` as middleware to the routing resources broken out
+  - Resolving new breaking out errors
+    - Ensuring redirects include the root `/campgrounds` in its url
+    - Ensuring path params from `app.js` middleware are sent to the routers with the option `{ mergeParams: true }` passed to the Express Router on import
+- Serving static assets
+  - Adding a public directory to the project for images, custom style sheets, and JavaScript scripts to respond with
+    - Moving the form validation script from `boilerplate.ejs` into its own file, `validateForm.js`, in public to be served on every view
+  - Telling Express to use the public directory to serve static assets
+- Configuring session
+  - Requiring `express-session` in `app.js`
+  - Using `session` with `secret`, `resave`, `saveUninitialized`, and `cookie` `expires`, `maxAge`, and `httpOnly` configurations
+- Setting up Flash
+  - Requiring `connect-flash` in `app.js`
+  - Storing `success` and `error` properties in the flash
+  - Creating a `flash.ejs` partial
+- Adding a flash success alert to `flash.ejs`
+  - Inserting a [dismissible](https://getbootstrap.com/docs/5.2/components/alerts/#dismissing) bootstrap success alert
+  - Storing flash success message for successful POST, PUT, and DELETE requests on campground and review routes
+- Adding a flash error alert to `flash.ejs`
+  - Inserting a [dismissible](https://getbootstrap.com/docs/5.2/components/alerts/#dismissing) bootstrap danger alert
+  - Storing flash error message for errors on show one and edit GET routes requesting a specific campground that does not exist
+### Packages
+- [Express Session](https://www.npmjs.com/package/express-session) - [`express-session`](https://expressjs.com/en/resources/middleware/session.html) creates a session middleware.
+- [Flash](https://github.com/jaredhanson/connect-flash#readme) - [`connect-flash`](https://www.npmjs.com/package/connect-flash?activeTab=readme) - writes messages to the flash which are cleared after being displayed to the user.

 ## Section 51: Adding in Authentication